This page was updated on 08 January 2021. To view changes, please see page updates

 When a child who may be eligible to receive a Disability Support Pension turns 16 years of age, contact Centrelink to advise that payment of the Disability Support Pension (if approved) can be made directly to the child’s bank account.

-If the child is over 17 years of age and there are concerns that their financial interests may need to be protected after leaving care, refer to Support a young person with impaired decision-making capacity.
+If the child is over 17 years of age and there are concerns that their financial interests may need to be protected after leaving care, apply to the Queensland Civil and Administrative Tribunal (QCAT) for the appointment of an administrator.
+Refer to Support a young person with impaired decision-making capacity.

 Record relevant details and documentation